jessepav/lacygoill-wiki-backup/python/Pitfalls.md

 could compromise  the integrity  of your  OS.
 The latter  relies on  the system installation of Python for various tasks.
 Don't fiddle with it; leave it alone.

-# Why should I never surround a function/method name with dunderscores?
+# Why should I never surround the name of one of my functions/methods with dunderscores?

 Python uses this convention to name magic methods.